 In addition, and unlike the federal rules, Washington requires owners and operators of dangerous waste storage facilities to meet state performance standards.

 • Administration and enforcement.
-WDOE's Hazardous Waste and Toxics Reduction Program administers and enforces the dangerous waste storage requirements in Washington.
+The Washington Department of Ecology's (WDOE) Hazardous Waste and Toxics Reduction Program administers and enforces the dangerous waste storage requirements in Washington.